haneeshahanee/QA_Assessment_Task_1/README.md

 ## ✅ Test Validation

-My solution includes several assertions to validate each requirement:
+My solution validates each requirement:

-1. **Row count assertion:** Verifies exactly one row was added
-2. **Element existence assertion:** Confirms the new person's row exists
-3. **Click success assertion:** Ensures the edit button was clicked successfully
+1.Initial row count: Prints the starting number of rows 2.Row addition: Confirms person was added successfully 3.Row count increase: Verifies the count increased (shows boolean True/False) 4.Age edit: Confirms age was changed to 20
-4. **Age update assertion:** Validates the age field shows the updated value
+5.Age verification: Validates the new age appears in the table

-If any assertion fails, you'll see a descriptive error message and a screenshot will be saved.